-To treat spraddle leg, the best thing to do is to apply a “Hobble”; or a tiny tie strap that goes around the legs.
+To treat spraddle leg, the best thing to do is to apply a “hobble”; or a tiny tie strap that goes around the legs.
 The hobble will prevent the chick’s legs from splaying and correct the musculature.
 A good material for a hobble is Vet Wrap, which will not stick or harm the bird as it heals, even though it does stick to itself.
 If you do not have Vet Wrap, a small band-aid will work as well.
-An important aspect to remember, when attaching the Hobble on the chicks, do not stretch the wrap.
-This may cause the Hobble to be too tight and may cause more harm by cutting off circulation to the chick’s feet.
+An important aspect to remember, when attaching the hobble on the chicks, do not stretch the wrap.
+This may cause the hobble to be too tight and may cause more harm by cutting off circulation to the chick’s feet.
 This damage would be irreversible.

-The Hobble should only stay on the chick for 24 hours at a time and no longer.
+The hobble should only stay on the chick for 24 hours at a time and no longer.
 Remove it after the first 24 hours and see how the chick is doing.
-If the chick still appears weak you can use your best judgement to apply a second hobble if needed.
+If the chick still appears weak you can use your best judgment to apply a second hobble if needed.
 Chicks grow rapidly so if a hobble is left on more than 24 hours it could cause the same irreversible damage as making it too tight.
 This process could continue for about 3-4 days in all.